shawngiese/stellar-conquest/readme.txt

 * Nobody tries to conquer another's colonies
 * Enable What-If Scenarios to run combat, production and strategy scenarios
 * Monte Carlo support - to run thousands of iterations for statistical significance
+* Clean up fly distance markings on the map